Comment on page

 Congrats on getting your first device online!
 Now let's take a look at what happened during the Quickstart process.
-This will help you to understand important details of how the Blynk platform works and will get you comfortable with building your own logic.
+This will help you understand important details of how the Blynk platform works and get you comfortable with building your own logic.

 Here is what happened during the Quickstart flow:

 - 1.We automatically created a Quickstart Template for you.

 - 2.Using this Quickstart Template, we then created a Quickstart Device.

 - 4.You uploaded the sketch to your board and it used the parameters to connect to Blynk.Cloud and to become visible in the apps.

 In Blynk, we use Device Templates to make it easy to work with multiple devices that perform the same functions.
 On a high level, Device Template is a set of configurations.
 Once you have created a template, you can create devices from this template and they will inherit all of the same configurations.

 In the diagram above, you can see that we've created a Quickstart Template and one Quickstart device.
 When you decide to create your own device, you will first create your own Template and then create devices from it.

 Think about smart home switches.
 They all perform a similar function and it's safe to assume that they should have the same data model, GPIOs, firmware code, etc. You can create Smart Switch template and use it to create multiple smart home switches.

 Each Device Template contains a lot of settings.
 In this guide, we will only look at the most important ones.